-Traditionally it was celebrated as an honour to martyred saint valentine who died on 14 Feb in AD 496, but in the modern valentine’s day is an annual festival celebrated all across the globes by many western countries like the USA.
-This day is now all about sharing out your heart and love.
-People gift heart-shaped chocolate boxes and gifts and greetings to their better halves, in an effort to appreciate their efforts and existence.
-Some people wait till 14 Feb to propose someone or express out their hearts as it is a belief that couples come together on this day stay together always.
+Traditionally it was celebrated as an honour to the martyred saint Valentine who died on 14 Feb in AD 496, but in the modern Valentine’s Day is an annual festival celebrated all across the globe by many Western countries like the USA.
+This day is now all about sharing your heart and love.
+People gift heart-shaped chocolate boxes and gifts and greetings to their better halves, to appreciate their efforts and existence.
+Some people wait till 14 Feb to propose to someone or express their hearts as it is a belief that couples come together on this day and stay together always.

 Origin of Valentine’s Day

-The origin of valentine’s day is also shrouded with mystery.
-Some believe it was celebrated to commemorate the martyred saint valentine while others believe that it was Christian churches who decided to honor saint valentine in mid-February to Christianise the pagan festival Lupercalia.
-Lupercalia is celebrated at the end of February, a festival of Rome associated with fertility and to honor Faunus, the Roman god of agriculture.
+The origin of Valentine’s Day is also shrouded in mystery.
+Some believe it was celebrated to commemorate the martyred saint Valentine while others believe that it was Christian churches who decided to honor Saint Valentine in mid-February to Christianise the pagan festival Lupercalia.
+Lupercalia is celebrated at the end of February, a festival of Rome associated with fertility and to honour Faunus, the Roman god of agriculture.
 Traditionally, during the celebration of this day men and women were paired for the rest of the year, based on the jar game and they were believed to get married at the end.

-We may not be clear about the origins and history of Valentine’s day, but one clear thing is, this day is purely for the celebration of love and romance.
-So, this Valentine, if you are in love with someone and have not yet expressed your love from them, just do it or if you have a partner, take this Valentine as an opportunity to appreciate their efforts and express your affection for them.
+We may not be clear about the origins and history of Valentine’s Day, but one clear thing is, that this day is purely for the celebration of love and romance.
+So, this Valentine’s, if you are in love with someone and have not yet expressed your love for them, just do it or if you have a partner, take this Valentine’s as an opportunity to appreciate their efforts and express your affection for them.
 Buy some gifts or chocolates or anything that you think, can brighten up their day and your relationship.

-- 15 Best Valentine Day Gift Ideas For Her, Him in 2021
+- Best Valentine’s Day Gift Ideas For Her and Him

 Modern-day love was originally celebrated to commemorate the martyred saint Valentine who fought for the love and rights of humans.
-Although there are conflicts in the beliefs of legend valentine, all conclude this day to be a festival or feast to honor the burial of St. Valentine.
+Although there are conflicts in the beliefs of the legend of Valentine, all conclude this day to be a festival or feast to honour the burial of St. Valentine.

-Valentine’s day is believed to have originated from the Roman festival Lupercalia celebrated in mid-February to honor the Roman god of fertility.
-Some believe it is a Christianised version of this Roman festival started by Christian churches to honor St. Valentine’s death.
+Valentine’s Day is believed to have originated from the Roman festival Lupercalia celebrated in mid-February to honor the Roman god of fertility.
+Some believe it is a Christianised version of this Roman festival started by Christian churches to honour St. Valentine’s death.